microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

-# Azure's Virtual Machine Serial Console -- Early Access Preview (ONLY AVAILABLE IN WEST CENTRAL US REGION)
+# Azure's Virtual Machine Serial Console -- Preview

 > [!NOTE]
 > Previews are made available to you on the condition that you agree to the terms of use.
 For more information, see [Microsoft Azure Supplemental Terms of Use for Microsoft Azure Previews.] (https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)